SMS Schlesien: Inter-war years

 In June 1931, Schlesien visited Norway.
 Kommodore (Commodore) Max Bastian replaced Foerster in September 1932, and at the same time, Kapitän zur See (Captain at Sea) Wilhelm Canaris, who later served as chief of the Abwehr, took command of the ship, a position he would hold for the next two years.
 Schlesien made another trip into the Atlantic in January 1933, which included a stop in Iceland from 6 to 9 January.
 On 10 December 1933, the new heavy cruiser Deutschland replaced Schlesien as the flagship of the Commander of Battleships.
 Schlesien was converted back into a training ship for cadets between 18 February and 8 April 1935, and she was formally removed from the fleet organization on 30 September.
 Among the modifications were the installation of additional anti-aircraft guns and replacement of the ship's boilers.
 The newer boilers were more efficient, which allowed fewer of them to be used; the additional space this created was used as crew compartments for the cadets and an instruction room.
 The crew was also altered; the standard crew had been 35 officers and 708 enlisted men; after the conversion, this was reduced to 29 officers and 559 sailors, supplemented by 214 cadets.
 Over the course of the following three years, Schlesien embarked on several overseas training cruises as part of the Training Inspectorate.
 The first lasted from 1 December 1935 to 29 February 1936, and went to Cape Verde in the central Atlantic.
 More modernization work was done after her return to Germany, and from 12 October 1936 to 22 April 1937, she went on a tour of North, Central, and South America.
 Further cruises followed in October 1937, April 1938, and March 1939.
-During this period, her last coal-fired boilers were replaced with oil-fired models.
+Before the final overseas voyage, Schlesien stopped in Cork, Ireland, where the ship was involved in a minor international incident over James Hickey's refusal to greet the Germans in protest of the German press's statements regarding the recently deceased Pope Pius XI.
+In the late 1930s, her last coal-fired boilers were replaced with oil-fired models.